samthor/but-csv/README.md

 Doesn't care about headers, keyed rows, anything but strings.
 Just supports the CSV spec including multi-line and quoted strings.

+Does not support:
+- `\r\n` (old DOS newlines)
+- streaming

+If you need those features, try [tiddlycsv](https://www.npmjs.com/package/tiddlycsv), which is a bit bigger.
+This package is intentionally tiny, mostly to prove a point.

 ## Usage

 Install via you favourite package manager and import `but-csv`.